kmcdon10/spring-petclinic/submission2.md

 ## DOCKER COMPOSE - APP SERVER AND MYSQL
 [5 pts] Your updated docker-compose.yml file containing the application server, built from your local Dockerfile, and the existing MySQL configuration.
 Please provide a link to this file rather than a screen capture.

 [Link to docker-compose](docker-compose.yml)

 [5 pts] Your updated application-mysql.properties file containing the URL change for the database server.
 Please provide a link to this file rather than a screen capture.

 [Link to application properties](src/main/resources/application-mysql.properties)

 [5 pts] The output from the docker-compose up command.
 ![Docker compose stacktrace](figures/docker_compose_up_terminal_error.png)
-* I could not figure out how to solve the error I was getting when I tried to start it up
+I couldn't figure out how to solve the error I was getting when I tried to start it up

 [5 pts] Your browser accessing the “Veterinarians” page of the website from your local container.
 * Not available, due to the error I encountered above